 - Legal first and last names

-- Government-issued ID, such as a driver's license or passport
+- Government-issued identification, such as a driver's license or passport

-If you already have a Casa account, please let a Client Advisor know you would like to change to a shared account and we can assist with changing the email address associated with your Casa account.
+If you already have a Premium membership or are already a Private Client, please let a Client Advisor know you would like to change to a shared account and we can assist with changing the email address associated with your Casa account.

 How do I set it up?

-Once you purchase your Casa membership, or, if you are an existing Casa Platinum or Diamond member, have notified your Client Advisor of your desire to transition your account to a shared one, you will receive an email with a link to register both members.
+Once you purchase your Casa membership, or, if you are an existing Premium member or Private Client, have notified your Client Advisor of your desire to transition your account to a shared one, you will receive an email with a link to register both members.

 After you submit the shared account application, a Client Advisor will review it and notify you if you need to make any corrections to your application.

-One you get the "green light" from your Client Advisor, the next step is to set up your multisig wallet.
+One you get the approval from your Client Advisor, the next step is to set up your vault.
 You can do this with or without the direct support of your Client Advisor.
 New customers will automatically get appropriate booking links for the onboarding process.

 When setting up your account, keep in mind:

-- Both members will share the login credentials for Casa App.
+- Both members will share the login credentials for the Casa account in the app.
 This is most easily facilitated through a password manager.

-- Once you receive your Casa package, you'll set up the hardware wallets and connect them to your Casa Key Shield.
-Both members must have equal access to the hardware keys and know the PINs.
+- Once you receive your Casa package, you'll set up the hardware wallets and connect them to your Casa vault.
+Both members must have equal access to the hardware devices and know the PIN(s).

-Once you activate your Key Shield, you will receive an email to do a final security review with a Client Advisor.
+Once you activate your vault, you will receive an email to do a final security review with a Client Advisor.
 On that call, your Client Advisor will confirm that all members of the shared account:

 - Have access to the shared email and the Casa account

-- Know the PINs to the hardware wallets
+- Know the PIN(s) to the hardware devices

-- Know the location of the hardware wallets and the seed phrase
+- Know the location of the hardware devices and the seed phrase

 - Are in the recovery photo for the Casa Recovery Key